maitria/alpha/README.md

 An app for learning how a Clojure web app works.
 Actually, I wanted to learn how any web app works.
 I'm also a beginner at Clojure.
 So, that's fun. :-)

 ## What?
 This is Alex.
 I have help from Jason.
+He knows all the things.
 I intend this as a kata &mdash; for me &mdash; to repeat until it's second nature.

 I'll describe the steps as best I can.
 If you decide to follow these steps, and you get stuck, I'll try and help.
-You'll find me on twitter and on the gmails as onealexharms.
+You'll find us at [@hellomaitria](twitter.com/hellomaitria) or [alex@maitria.com](mailto:alex@maitria.com).

 And look.
 Somebody will say it's too basic.
 Somebody else will get lost.
 My intent was to make it as accessible as possible.
 If it's too slow/easy for you, go read some docs. <3